Hawkins30/IT-Labs/Network Shares/README.md

 # Lab 9 — Network Shares & SMB Permissions (Windows → Linux)

-## Purpose
+## Lab Objective
-The purpose of this lab is to demonstrate the creation, configuration, and testing of SMB (Server Message Block) shared folders in Windows 10, as well as verifying access from a Linux client.
-This is a core IT support skill used in businesses for shared drives, team folders, and secure file access.
+Demonstrate the creation, configuration, and testing of Windows SMB shared folders, including layered share and NTFS permissions, and verify access from a Linux client.
+This mirrors real-world file sharing and access control tasks performed in IT support environments.

+---

+## Scenario
+A support technician is required to configure a shared network folder on a Windows system, apply appropriate access permissions for different user roles, and verify access from a Linux workstation.
+The goal is to ensure secure, role-based access to shared resources.

+---

-## Tools Used
+## Environment
-- Windows 10 Virtual Machine
+- **Windows 10 Virtual Machine** (SMB host)
-- Ubuntu Linux Virtual Machine
+- **Ubuntu Linux Virtual Machine** (client)
+- **Protocols & Technologies:**
   - SMB (Server Message Block)
-- NTFS Permissions
+  - NTFS permissions
-- Windows Share Permissions
+  - Windows share permissions

 ---

-## Part 1 — Windows SMB Share Setup
+## Part 1 — Windows SMB Share Configuration

-### 1. Created Shared Folder
+### 1. Created a Shared Folder
-I created a folder named **SharedFolder** and enabled file sharing through:
+Created a folder named:
+"SharedFolder"

+Enabled sharing via:
-- Properties → Sharing → Advanced Sharing
+"Properties → Sharing → Advanced Sharing"

-- Share name: *SharedFolder*
+Configured the share name as:
+"SharedFolder"

+---

 ### 2. Configured Share Permissions
+Applied the following share-level permissions:
-- **StandardUser** → Read only
+- **StandardUser:** Read
-- **AdminUser** → Full Control
+- **AdminUser:** Full Control

+---

 ### 3. Configured NTFS Permissions
-Inside the Security tab:
+Configured NTFS permissions under the **Security** tab:

+- **StandardUser:**
+  - Read & Execute
+  - Read
-- **StandardUser** → Read & Execute, Read, List folder contents
+  - List folder contents

+- **AdminUser:**
-- **AdminUser** → Full Control
+  - Full Control

-This ensures proper layered permissions (Share + NTFS).
+This ensured correct layered permissions, with NTFS permissions enforcing final access control.

+---

 ### 4. Created a Test File
-Created `testfile.txt` inside the shared folder for testing access.
+Created a test file within the shared folder:

-### 5. Retrieved the Windows IP Address
-Using `ipconfig`, I identified the VM’s IPv4 address to access over SMB.
+"testfile.txt"

+This file was used to validate read and write permissions.

 ---

+### 5. Identified the Windows IP Address
+Used the following command to identify the Windows VM’s IPv4 address:
+"
+This file was used to validate read and write permissions.

+---

+### 5. Identified the Windows IP Address
+Used the following command to identify the Windows VM’s IPv4 address:
+"ipconfig"

+This IP address was required for SMB access from the Linux client.

+---

 ## Part 2 — Accessing the SMB Share from Ubuntu Linux

-### 1. Connected via SMB
+### 1. Connected to the SMB Share
+From Ubuntu, navigated to:
-From Ubuntu Files → Other Locations: smb://<windows-ip-address>/SharedFolder
+"Files → Other Locations"

+Connected using:
+"smb://<Windows_IP>/SharedFolder"

+---

 ### 2. Tested Access as StandardUser
+Logged in using **StandardUser** credentials and verified:
-- Successfully opened the folder
+- Successful access to the shared folder
-- Could **read** files
+- Ability to read files
-- Could **NOT edit** or save changes (correct behaviour)
+- Inability to edit or save changes (expected behaviour)

+---

 ### 3. Tested Access as AdminUser
+Logged in using **AdminUser** credentials and verified:
 - Full read/write access
-- Successfully edited and saved files
+- Ability to edit and save files successfully

 ---

-## Screenshots
+## Verification
-Stored in the `screenshots` folder:
+- SMB share accessible from Linux client
-1. Share permissions window
+- Share permissions applied correctly
-2. NTFS permissions
+- NTFS permissions enforced as expected
-3. Windows IP address (ipconfig)
-4. Ubuntu SMB login prompt
-5. Shared folder visible in Ubuntu
-6. StandardUser “permission denied” on edit
-7. AdminUser editing file successfully
+- Read-only and full-access roles validated
+- Cross-platform access functioning correctly

 ---

-## What I Learned
+## Outcome
+The shared folder was successfully configured with secure, role-based access.
+Permissions behaved as expected across Windows and Linux systems, demonstrating correct implementation of SMB sharing and layered permissions.

+---

+## Key Takeaways
-- How to configure Windows SMB shares
+- How to configure Windows SMB shared folders
-- Difference between Share Permissions and NTFS Permissions
+- Difference between share permissions and NTFS permissions
-- How layered permissions interact (NTFS overrides share)
+- How layered permissions interact (NTFS overrides share permissions)
-- How to access Windows shares from Linux
+- How to access Windows shares from Linux systems
 - How to test and verify read/write access
-- How to troubleshoot permission issues across OS platforms
+- How to troubleshoot cross-platform permission issues

+---

+## Evidence
+Screenshots documenting each stage are stored in the `/screenshots` directory, including:
+- Share permissions configuration
+- NTFS permissions settings
+- Windows IP address (`ipconfig`)
+- Ubuntu SMB login prompt
+- Shared folder visible in Ubuntu
+- StandardUser permission denied when editing
+- AdminUser successfully editing files

+---

+## Why This Lab Matters
-This lab demonstrates real-world file sharing and security administration skills used daily in IT support.
+Network shares and permissions are a core responsibility of IT support teams.
+This lab demonstrates real-world file sharing, access control, and cross-platform troubleshooting skills used daily in business environments.